The Four Seasons (TV series)

 The Four Seasons is an American comedy drama series created by Tina Fey, Lang Fisher, and Tracey Wigfield for Netflix, starring Fey, Steve Carell, Colman Domingo, and Will Forte.
 It is an adaptation of the 1981 film of the same name, which was written and directed by Alan Alda, who has a guest role in the series.
+Like the original film, the series follows a group of married friends and how life changes for the couples over the course of the seasonal trips they take together.

 The series premiered on Netflix on May 1, 2025.
-In May 2025, the series was renewed for a second season.
+In May 2025, the series was renewed for a second season, which premiered on May 28, 2026.
+In June 2026, the series was renewed for a third season.